bmccloskey/EDEN-hydrograph-data/README.md

 2. secure.py

 	a.
 Copy the 'secure_template.py' file to "secure.py" and correct the database credentials in the copy.
+This file can be kept its current directory location.

 Remember, don't check any security credentials (passwords, user names, private URLs) in to version control.